 - Provide your personal details.
 The first step is to provide your name, address, contact details and proof of ID.
 Some companies will also require you to sign up for a free account.

 - Enter transaction information.
-Provide all the relevant information about your transaction, including the amount you’re sending, the currency and where the transfer will be sent.
+Provide all of the relevant information about your transaction, including the amount you’re sending, the currency and where the transfer will be sent.

-- Finalise your transfer.
+- Finalize your transfer.
 Review the details of the transfer to make sure you’re happy with the cost.
 If you are, submit your transfer request and wait for the funds to be sent to your recipient.